sunny73cr/Computer-Configurator/computer-configurator-db/README.md

 For Windows CMD You can clear the console using `\! cls`
 Powershell is similar, using: ` \! clear `

-You cannot drop the database that have open connections.
+You cannot drop a database that has open connections.
 Close pgAdmin, and ensure nobody else is using the database before dropping it.
+To do this, I connect to another database, like the 'postgres' db that the PostgreSQL installer creates.
 You can edit the cc_drop.sql script and append 'FORCE' in dire circumstances.
-To do this, I connect to another database, like the 'postgres' db that the PostgreSQL installer creates.

 To start with a 'clean slate' (TL;DR at the bottom.):